Dealing with Anger

 Months after being taken advantage of in this way, Kathy held tight to her resentment toward her old boyfriend.
 He had taken her virginity, something she had promised to give only to her husband.
 Her feelings of mistrust extended out to the entire male population and she vowed to never get involved in a relationship again.

-We can be cheated in so many arenas of our life.
-Scams of every description plague the postal service, the Internet and multimedia.
+We can be cheated in so many areas of our life.
+Scams of every description plague the postal service, the Internet, and multimedia.
 Cheaters prey off trusting and innocent people.

 From Sadi The Gulistan:

 “Once, when my feet were bare, and I had not the means of obtaining shoes, I came to the chief of Kufah in a state of much dejection, and saw there a man who had no feet.
 I returned thanks to God and acknowledged his mercies, and endured my want of shoes with patience.”